-Mercedes Cooper is the Director of Marketing at ARRAY, an LA-based arts collective dedicated to the amplification of films by people of color and women founded in 2010 by filmmaker Ava DuVernay.
-Here she has developed branding and promotion of 16 independent film campaigns including Sundance 2012 Best Director winner MIDDLE OF NOWHERE and the re-release of 1983 Berlinale FIPRESCI Prize winner ASHES AND EMBERS.
+Mercedes Cooper is the Director of Programming at ARRAY, an LA-based arts collective dedicated to the amplification of films by people of color and women founded in 2010 by filmmaker Ava DuVernay.
+In her previous role as Director of Marketing, she has developed branding and promotion of 19 independent film campaigns including Sundance 2012 Best Director winner MIDDLE OF NOWHERE and the re-release of 1983 Berlinale FIPRESCI Prize winner ASHES AND EMBERS.
 Cooper also manages ARRAY @ The Broad, an on-going film series featuring classic and contemporary films curated with an eye toward the intersection of art, history and cultural identity.
 Prior to this position, Cooper was the Marketing Coordinator at Columbia College Chicago’s Portfolio Center while completing an M.F.A. degree in Film and Video Production.
 Her career in media began as Program Coordinator for the Radio Television Digital News Foundation’s Journalism Ethics Project.
 As an alum of University of Maryland College Park she holds a B.A. degree in Economics and also studied at the University of São Paulo in Brazil.
 Cooper previously served on the Metropolitan Board of the Chicago Urban League's Executive Board and is a Film Independent Project:Involve Fellow; which upon conclusion of the program she was named the 2011 Barbara Boyle Scholar.

-Cela Sutton, Creative Executive at ARRAY, a social impact film distribution collaborative that amplifies women filmmakers and filmmakers of color, has supported campaigns for the company's independent films, such as, NAMOUR and THE HOUSE ON COCO ROAD.
+Cela Sutton is Creative Executive at filmmaker Ava DuVernay's production company, Forward Movement, where she works with the director on her creative projects.
+Previously, she was Executive Coordinator at DuVernay's, social impact film distribution collaborative, ARRAY, which amplifies women of all kinds and filmmakers of color.
+She has supported campaigns for the company's independent films, such as, NAMOUR and THE HOUSE ON COCO ROAD.
 In addition, as Executive Coordinator, Cela worked closely with company founder and visionary filmmaker, Ava DuVernay, to coordinate her press and appearance schedule, among other duties.